 In general, each type of neural network has its distinct strengths and use cases.
 We outlined some of them below.

-The simplest type of ANN is the feedforward neural network or deep feedforward network.
+Feedforward neural network or deep feedforward network is one of the simplest types of artificial neural networks.
 In this ANN, data goes through several input nodes (computational units also known as artificial neurons) until it arrives at an output node.

 Simply put, information passes through in a single direction from an entry point or input node to an exit point or output node.
 It differs from other more complex ANN types in that it does not have feedback connections where the output from each layer of neurons is fed back to it for learning.
 A feedforward neural network does not form a cycle or loop to allow a program to learn.